 As we approach a new year, many people may be thinking of all sorts of resolutions, particularly with the determination to turn over a new leaf and live a healthier life.
 Aside from goals around fitness and eating better, more people have become interested in having a “dry” January — by abstaining from alcohol for the entire month, or possibly longer.
-In fact, according to the group that originally started the effort, participation has swelled to 4 million people.

 Beyond joining in a trendy movement, there is evidence that suggests putting aside beer, wine or cocktails — even for a limited amount of time — may make a positive impact on your long-term health.

-A recent study shows that abstaining from alcohol for a month may reduce a person’s blood pressure, help them sleep better and even help them lose weight.
+Conversely, a recent study shows that abstaining from alcohol for a month may reduce a person’s blood pressure, help them sleep better and even help them lose weight.
 What’s more, the same study revealed that after the alcohol-free month ended, participants were more likely to abstain from alcohol for longer periods.
 In fact, the participants were drinking less as a whole all the way into August.

 But what about those who tout the potential health benefits of moderate consumption of alcohol — particularly for your heart?
 The evidence to this a cause-and-effect relationship seems to be flawed at best.
 What’s more, people tend to underestimate the amount of alcohol that’s considered “moderate.”
 So when a person has a drink that isn’t “moderate,” it adds up.
 This can mean that, with more alcohol in the body every day, its effects can be larger, and potentially more severe, than originally thought.